8go/matrix-commander/README.md

                         'DM (direct messaging)' for details.
 Specifying a room is always faster and more efficient than specifying a user.
 Not all listen operations allow setting a room.
                         Read more under the --listen options and similar.
+Most actions also support room aliases instead of room ids.
+                        Some even short room aliases.
+  --room-default ROOM_DEFAULT
+                        Optionally specify a room as the default room for future actions.
+If not specified for --login, it will be queried via the keyboard. --login stores the specified room as default room in your credentials file.
+This option is only used in combination with --login.
+A default room is needed.
+Specify a valid room either with --room-default or provide it via keyboard.
   --room-create ROOM_CREATE [ROOM_CREATE ...]
-                        Create this room or these rooms.
+                        Create one or multiple rooms.
 One or multiple room aliases can be specified.
-The room (or multiple ones) provided in the arguments will be created.
+For each alias specified a room will be created.
+For each created room one line with room id and alias will be printed to stdout.
+If you are not interested in an alias, provide an empty string like "".The alias provided must be in canocial local form, i.e. if you want a final full alias like '#SomeRoomAlias:matrix.example.comyou must provide the
+                        string 'SomeRoomAlias'.
 The user must be permitted to create rooms.
-Combine --room- create with --name and --topic to add names and topics to the room(s) to be created.
+Combine --room-create with --name and --topic to add names and topics to the room(s) to be created.
   --room-join ROOM_JOIN [ROOM_JOIN ...]
                         Join this room or these rooms.
 One or multiple room aliases can be specified.
 The room (or multiple ones)